cobaltspeech/sdk-juzu/docs-src/content/_index.md

 # Juzu API Overview

 Juzu is Cobalt's speaker diarization engine.
 It can be deployed on-prem and accessed over the network or on your local machine via an API.
-We currently support C# and are adding support for more languages.
+We currently support C# and Python, and are adding support for more languages.

 Once running, Juzu's API provides a method to which you can stream audio.
 This audio can either be from a microphone or a file.
 We recommend uncompressed WAV or lossless compression such as FLAC as the encoding, but we can support other formats as well upon request.